 Without saying as much, they’ll make you feel like you’re the painful one, while they’re the calm, level-headed one who’s putting in all of the effort.

 It’s totally inverted and can often come on the back of them raging at you or gaslighting you in person, then immediately flipping the script to being a ‘reasonable person.’
-They’ll especially love to do this in text messages so they can say, “see, I’m being fair, they are the ones being difficult.”
+They’ll especially love to do this in text messages so they can say, “See, I’m being fair.
+They’re the ones being difficult.”

 Example of a Word Salad Text:

 “Hey babe.
 I’ve been doing a lot of thinking and I want to apologise if I’ve hurt you in any way.
 I truly don’t mean to do that, it’s like something just takes over me in those moments.
 Plus, I keep forgetting how hypersensitive you are.
 I know that I sometimes say things that can trigger you and obviously it takes two to tango.
 So, you being triggered then sparks something off in me, which causes me to have an outburst.
 But I’m devoted to you and to making this work, whatever we both need to do to fix things.
 I know you’ve got a problem with people getting angry, so I’m really going to work hard on not letting you make me angry.
 All I ask is that you do your bit at your end.
 Are you ready to work on this together and have that relationship that all our friends say is ‘perfect?'”